-From the architect.
+Text description provided by the architects.
 San Felipe Chenla School is one of the 7 schools that are part of the "Schools Nebaj" program in Quiché.
 This project is a grant from the International Cooperation Agency of Korea (KOICA), which seeks to dignify educational facilities in needy areas in the Guatemalan highlands and other locations.

 The project was to insert a new module of classrooms in existing educational equipment, which had classrooms modules in a degenerative state.
 This new intervention seeks to give a new perspective to education in areas where the majority of educational facilities are made with the minimum of quality requirements.

 The Quiché area is characteristic for possessing a Mayan cultural legacy, which is readable in its inhabitants for the tissues used in dressing, cutting and huipil, which have a characteristic color that varies depending on the geographic area where the inhabitant precedence.
 Similarly highland topography has unique characteristics which can be seen in the various natural profiles that are formed as the Cuchumatanes develops from north to south throughout Guatemala.
 These features were the starting point of the school of San Felipe Chenla, which seeks an architectural composition with three different languages: the tectonics, the huipil and the topography.